-A cavalcade of 157 headed out to Torwoodlee for the traditional ceremony when the Braw Lad and Lass meet James Pringle, the laird of the estate.
+A cavalcade of 166 headed out to Torwoodlee for the traditional ceremony which sees the Braw Lad and Lass meet James Pringle, the Laird of the estate.

-Both the sod and stone are used in the moving Old Town Cross ceremony during Saturday’s Braw Lads’ Day, which also remembers the marriage of the Thistle and the Rose.
+Both the sod and stone will be used in the moving Old Town Cross ceremony during Saturday’s Braw Lads’ Day, which also remembers the marriage of the Thistle and the Rose.

 “I would like to think that some of them might have represented Galashiels along the way because it is these special people who make Gala what it is and what it can be, people like Ryan and Nicola.”

-Ryan and Nicola led the riders back into the town behind the entertaining fancy dress, which this year poked fun at the long running inner relief roadworks project in Galashiels, as well as the Borders Railway.
+Ryan and Nicola led the riders back into the town behind the entertaining fancy dress, which this year poked fun at Galashiels’ long running inner relief roadworks, as well as the Borders Railway.